Transport in Oradea

 Transport in Oradea is provided by a network of public transport operating trams and buses, as well as roads.
 Tram and bus services are run by Oradea Transport Local S.A. (commonly known as OTL).

 Roads

+Oradea has 1 inner ring road and 1 outer ring road which was completed in June 2025.
+Three European roads pass through the city.
+Additionally, the metropolitan area has seen the building of 5 ring roads in Sanmartin, Santandrei, Nojorid, Biharia and Osorhei with the plan of reducing traffic congestion.
+Also in the metropolitan area is DEx16 that connects Oradea to the A3 Motorway which was completed on March 2024 and it's the only one that has been built by local authorities rather than Romania's national road company CNAIR.
+There are plans to build an Expressway to link Oradea to Arad.
+Currently, the road is in the tendering process.
+Inside the city, Oradea built the most complex underpass network in Romania with 7 underpasses near Unirii Square.
+The Decebal Boulevard was modernized entirely with the addition of an underpass at the intersection with Tudor Vladimirescu Street.

 Tram

 There are three tram lines in Oradea, and these run together for most of their journey.
 The lines are 1, 2 and 3.
 Lines 1 and 3 run together in a city loop, while Line 2 joins part of this loop in part of its journey.
 All quarters except Vie are served by trams.
 Trams do not actually run in the city centre, since this is a historic area with narrow streets.
 They do, however, run on the border of the city in a loop, and then continue through to all the residential areas and quarters.